How Much Do Travel Agents Make? Travel Agent Salary 2020

 - Host travel agents only (primarily home based)

-Your patience will also be rewarded with a salary calculator tool.
 So take a seat.
 Find the fluffiest cotton candy you can, because the travel agent salary circus is about to begin (and it's gonna be great).

 How much do travel agents make?
 All of 'em.

 Host Agency Reviews and the Bureau of Labor Statistics (BLS) found some common ground in regard to the average salary of a travel agent.
 The BLS currently lists the average travel agent salary in 2018 as $42,720 with a range of $22,370 and $66,080 dividing the lower to upper 10% of travel agents.

 These results are similar to our most recent 2019 travel agent income report.
 We found an average income of $44,312 for hosted travel agents with 3+ years experience.
 (We'll be releasing the report on 2020 travel agent salary report in the fall 2020.)

 That, however, is where our data similarities end.
 The BLS reported a nominal travel agent salary increase of 2.36% from 2016 to 2017, which barely covers the 2017 2.1% inflation rate.
 That is FAR from what we see here at Host Agency Reviews, a site that specializes in working with travel agents.

 To give you an idea, in 2019, we saw travel agent income surge 10% from the year prior.
 That looks nothing like the BLS graph below!
 But, before you think that one of us screwed up our numbers (it was totally the government), there's a reason behind the discrepancy...

 79% of travel agents included in the BLS data were employees while only 15% were self-employed1.
 Host Agency Reviews' travel agent income report focuses on self-employed agents, not employees.
 The one thing to keep in mind when looking at BLS statistics?
 They aren't reflective of the income of most travel agents since the majority of leisure travel agent are now self-employed.